 n Banu Haqim

 The Banu Haqim (previously named Assamite) provide some good clan cards and multiple strategies usually revolving around o for stealth.
-This clan has four main archetypes:
+Its main archetype, Haqim Royalty, has many variations.

 Haqim's Law: Retribution